Feminist foreign policy: France

 The first woman to be named diplomat in France was Suzanne Borel, passing the entrance exam to the French Foreign Ministry in 1930.
 Despite passing the exam, she was barred from accessing several departments reserved for men.
 She was only allowed to work in the Paris offices of the minister.
 Marcelle Campana was the first woman to become French ambassador in 1972, serving in Panama.
 The following year, the number of women working in the field of diplomacy started growing, but they were still given modest positions.
 During the 1980s and 1990s, the majority of women diplomats representing France were posted in moderately powerful countries or countries with whom the French state had no privileged relationships.
 European affairs represented an exception where French women could access important positions.
 For example, Simone Veil and Nicole Fontaine were elected as Presidents of the European Parliament.
 Christiane Scrivener and Edith Cresson served also as commissioners.
 A woman was nominated for the Ministry of Defence, currently known as Ministry of Armed Forces and the Ministry of Foreign Affairs respectively in 2002 and 2010, with Michèle Alliot-Marie as minister.
 She is still the only woman who served as Minister of Foreign Affairs.

 In May 2017, the French president Emmanuel Macron declared gender equality as a pillar of his presidency.
 His government pledged 120 million € for to the French Development Agency, money aimed to help feminist movements and NGOs to fight for gender equality around the world.
-In 13 March 2018, during the opening of the 62nd session of the Commission on the Status of Women (CSW), Marlène Schiappa, the Secretary of State for Gender Equality, announced that France wanted to prioritise gender equality issues in the world.
-She announced that 50% of development aid funding would target projects in favor of equality between girls and boys before 2022 and an additional funding of 10 millions euros in favor of "She decides" initiative, fighting for sexual and reproductive health and rights.
+On 13 March 2018, during the opening of the 62nd session of the Commission on the Status of Women (CSW), Marlène Schiappa, the Secretary of State for Gender Equality, announced that France wanted to prioritise gender equality issues in the world.
+She announced that 50% of development aid funding would target projects in favor of equality between girls and boys before 2022 and an additional funding of 10 million euros in favor of "She decides" initiative, fighting for sexual and reproductive health and rights.
 In September 2018, Emmanuel Macron called for an international mobilisation against femicides during the opening session of the 73rd General Assembly of the UN.
-In March 2019, Marlene Schiappa and Jean-Yves le Drian, Minister of Foreign Affairs, published an Op-ed in Libération declaring France’s pursuit of gender equality should lead the way for gender equality in the world.
+In March 2019, Marlene Schiappa and Jean-Yves le Drian, Minister of Foreign Affairs, published an Op-ed in Libération declaring France's pursuit of gender equality should lead the way for gender equality in the world.
 In the meantime, women are still a minority in French diplomacy.
 By March 2019, only a fourth of French diplomats were women.